Newmood/IITM-notes/MAD_1/main.md

 Resource management is very necessary when working with large amounts of data to transfer and scaling to meet requirements.

 ## 1.7.
 Extra Reading & Material
-1. Read chapter 1 from TCP/IP Illustrated Vol. 1
+1. Light read chapter 1 from [Book] : _TCP/IP Illustrated, Volume 1 by W. Richard Stevens_
 2. Read about [HTTP in Launch School book](https://launchschool.com/books/http/read/making_requests#httpheaders)
 3. Watch the video : [How the Internet Works for Developers by LearnCode.Academy](https://youtu.be/e4S8zfLdLgQ)